Jasminehh/automatic_image_captioning/README.md

 Figure 2.
 Flickr8k image samples
 </p>

-What is the first thing that comes to your mind?
+What are the first things that come to your mind?

 Here are a few sentences that people could come up with:
 - Left image: "beige puppy walks across the floor"